 In the 17th century, the Fountain Courtyard with its characteristic gable architecture was frequently used as a representative setting for court tournaments.
 Only high-ranking visitors were allowed to drive into it in their carriages.

-The buildings around the Imperial Courtyard were erected from 1612 to 1618, in the reign of Duke Maximilian I. The north wing opposite the new Court Garden contained entrance and reception rooms and the monumental Imperial Staircase.
-The suite of rooms in the west wing was reserved for imperial visits.
-The Imperial Courtyard was only open on major ceremonial occasions.
+The buildings around the Imperial Courtyard were erected from 1612 to 1618, in the reign of Duke Maximilian I. The north wing opposite the new contained entrance and reception rooms and the monumental Garden.
+The Staircase was reserved for imperial visits.
+The Imperial Courtyard was only open on major ceremonial occasions. of rooms in the west wing

 Duke Maximilian I had parts of the medieval Neuveste demolished, and the remainder linked by corridors to the new Imperial Courtyard wings.
 This created a courtyard to the east of the Imperial Courtyard originally known as the Kitchen Courtyard.